-Despite the countless roles body odor might play, one thing is for certain: if you have bad body odor despite your best hygiene efforts, your life can be miserable.
+We know this for certain: if you have bad body odor despite your best hygiene efforts, your life can be miserable.
 It can keep you from participating in social activities, hold you back in your career, and make it nearly impossible to find a partner.
 But how do you know when body odor is normal – or when it indicates something else, such as the medical condition bromhidrosis?

-If your body odor is affecting your life, there is a good chance you may have bromhidrosis.
+If bad body odor is affecting your life, there is a good chance you may have bromhidrosis.
 But never fear – despite being a potentially scary-sounding medical term, bromhidrosis is not as anxiety-producing as it sounds.
-In this article, we’ll cover everything you need to know: what bromhidrosis is, what causes bromhidrosis, bromhidrosis symptoms, and bromhidrosis treatments – including home remedies for bromhidrosis and medical treatments to consider.
+In this article, we’ll cover everything you need to know about bromhidrosis.

 There are two types of bromhidrosis, related to the two types of sweat glands that we have.

 This is the most common type of bromhidrosis.
 With apocrine bromhidrosis, body odor is caused by bacterial decomposition of the oily secretions.
 They produce ammonia and short-chain fatty acids, which in turn produce bad odors.
 There are also axillary bacterial florae that can react with sweat to produce more acids and lead to odor.

 Eccrine secretion is usually odorless.
 However, if you have eccrine bromhidrosis, the less common type of bromhidrosis, eccrine secretion can produce a bad odor.
 Eccrine bromhidrosis can be caused by certain foods, such as garlic or curry, as well as alcohol, medications, and toxins.
 It can also indicate an underlying illness.